 - Static file support for fast delivery of assets

 FAPWS can be used to serve a huge amount of static file requests.
 With the help of a async database in the backend, you can use FAPWS as your own Amazon S3.

 Are you tired of using mod_python because Apache is sucking your memory?
 You can use FAPWS to run your normal Django app.
 If you have a lot of concurrent requests, just start 10 instances of FAPWS and let a load balancer like (Pound, HA-Proxy, NGINX) handle the requests for you.

 Do you need a fast way to server API requests?
 With a minimal overhead you have the possibility to speed up your API in minutes by migrating to FAPWS.
 Its event-based design is well suited for developing webservices.

-Fapws3 is based on libev; and the main objectives of Fapws are speed and light memory foot print.
+FAPWS is based on libev; and the main objectives of FAPWS are speed and light memory foot print.
 This explain that the majority of core functionalities are written in C. The rest will be written in python and compliant to the WSGI recommendations.
 The wsgi callback methods use to present the content must return a list of strings, a file object or an iterative object.
 Side to the core functionalities, you'll find some powerful and nice features in the "contrib" directory.

 Q: FAPWS is not thread compliant !

 A: It does not have and will, most probably never have.
 This is a hard point of view, but if you are looking for performance, take attention to the design of your application and remove bottle necks.
 Take advantage of the network asynchronous feature of FAPWS.
-Or multiply the of FAPWS servers and spread the load via a load balancer.
+Or multiply the number of FAPWS servers and spread the load via a load balancer.
 If you need to have 30 concurrent users, do not hesitate to run 30 FAPWS servers in parallel.

 Q: How to deal with slow commit to DB tasks ?